skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 _How can multiple trained LoRAs be composed dynamically and efficiently, preserving all their individual characteristics, without the need for retraining?_
 </p>

 To address this question, Mixture of LoRA Experts (MoLE) presents a new method for achieving the optimal combination of LoRAs for specific tasks.
-MoLE considers each LoRA as an expert and determines the weights applied to each LoRA at each layer through a gate function.
+MoLE considers indivisual LoRA as an expert and determines the weights applied to LoRAs at each layer through a gate function.

 <p align="center">